 There are two different image formats in photography, JPEG or JPG and RAW.

-Each format has unique characteristics and are often compared.
+Each format has unique characteristics and is often compared.

 Thus, the RAW vs JPEG conversation was born.

-Compared to JPEG that is compressed and processed, the RAW format is an unpolished and minimally edited format packed with data.
+Compared to JPEG which is compressed and processed, the RAW format is an unpolished and minimally edited format packed with data.